lmlaaron/AutoCAT/README.md

 (py38) $ git submodule sync && git submodule update --init --recursive (py38) $ pip install -e .
 ```

+Alternatively, we provide server host with these dependencies already installed.
+Please follow [server.md](docs/hpca_ae/server.md) for instructions on how to access these machines.

 ## General flow for Training and evaluating RL agent